Storage Features That Buyers Want

 1) Kitchen Storage: As the heart of the home, the kitchen is generally the first place prospective buyers will focus on.
 An organized kitchen with great storage is hard to turn down.
 Make the most of pantry closets with customized built-in storage systems such as those from California Closets or shop Lowe’s for storage solutions for existing drawers and cabinets.
 Every inch is important in the kitchen.

 For inspiration, we look to one of our favorite bloggers, Hometalk member Emily from Decor Chick.
 Emily's pantry makeover is DIY fabulous and features clever storage devices like lazy Susans, creative shelving and an amazing use of attractive storage containers.

-3) Garage Storage: Nothing is more off-putting to a potential buyer than a messy, overstuffed garage.
-They not only look dirty, they might as well be announcing that storage space is tight in the house.
-It’s a bad message to be sending.
+3) Garage Storage: Few things are more off-putting to a potential buyer than a messy, overstuffed garage.
+It not only looks dirty, it might as well be announcing that storage space is tight in the house -- a bad message to broadcast.
 Of course, garages are workspaces and must house a wide array of items from lawn and garden tools to sports equipment.
-Ceiling mounted storage systems are an excellent use of wasted space and free up the floor and wall shelving units for in-season gardening items and the like.
+Ceiling mounted storage systems are an excellent use of previously wasted space, which free up the floor and wall shelving units for in-season gardening supplies and the like.

-We turned to another of our favorite bloggers, Hometalk member Cheri from It's So Very Cheri.
+We turned to another favorite blogger, Hometalk member Cheri from It's So Very Cheri.
 Cheri posted about how she made a magnetic tool storage bar, and we think that that's exactly the kind of creative storage technique that can tame a chaotic garage.